kadonnelly13/scamdefenders/content/_index.md

 2. Ensure that a passcode or passwords to access the actual device are setup
 3. Apply operating system patches and update to the latest version.
 Enable automatic updates where possible.
 If updates are not possible then it might be time to get a new device
 4. Update all of the installed apps to the latest versions
-5. Install and run [Malwarebytes Adware Cleaner](https://www.malwarebytes.com/adwcleaner) and [Malwarebytes](https://www.malwarebytes.com/mwb-download)
+5. Install and run [Malwarebytes Adware Cleaner](https://www.malwarebytes.com/adwcleaner) and [Malwarebytes](https://www.malwarebytes.com/mwb-download) to cleanup any potential malicious programs

 # Recovering from an Online Scam